pema99/obsidian-vault/Blogposts/Mipmap selection in entirely too much detail.md

 If you search around the web for how to calculate mipmap level manually, you will probably find a solution like this.
 However, as we will soon see, this is not the full story.
 ## What does the hardware actually do?
-As I mentioned earlier, since `Texture2D.SampleGrad` is implemented in hardware, we can't look at the implementation directly.
+As I mentioned earlier, since `Texture2D.SampleGrad()` is implemented in hardware, we can't look at the implementation directly.
 However, we _can_ use observations of its behavior to deduce what it is doing.
 To facilitate this, I will first need a texture with mipmaps that are easily distinguishable from each other.
 Luckily, most graphics frameworks let you manually fill in the texture data for each mipmap - they don't _have_ to be blurry versions of the full-resolution texture.
 Since I'm using Unity for visualization, I wrote [a little script](https://gist.github.com/pema99/c706b38eb94b13a1680c8635c180b228) that produces a texture where each mipmap is a single, bright, clearly distinguishable color.
 The resulting texture looks like this:
 ![[J9MzgxLxZf.gif]]

-Next, I wrote a shader that samples the texture using `Texture2D.SampleGrad()`, but where the sampling location is some fixed point, and the derivatives are based on UV coordinates. `Texture2D.SampleGrad()` takes a partial derivative of the sampling location for both the X and Y axes, each of which are 2-dimensional vectors, so this is technically a 6-dimensional function.
+Next, I wrote a shader that samples the texture using `Texture2D.SampleGrad()`, but where the sampling location is a constant, and the derivatives are based on UV coordinates. `Texture2D.SampleGrad()` takes a partial derivative of the sampling location for both the X and Y axes, each of which are 2-dimensional vectors, so this is technically a 6-dimensional function.
 Since we are keeping the sampling location fixed, it is a 4-dimensional function in practice.
 Functions of over 3 dimensions are a bit tricky to visualize, so I'll focus on just the derivatives for the X axis for now, and leave the Y axis derivatives as 0:
 ```glsl
 float4 frag (float2 uv : TEXCOORD0) : SV_Target
 {